jorgeasaurus/Intune-Snapshot-Recovery/README.md

 This toolkit leverages the powerful [IntuneManagement](https://github.com/Micke-K/IntuneManagement) project as its core engine.
 The IntuneManagement tool provides the robust Microsoft Graph API integration and comprehensive Intune object type support that makes this automation possible.

+**📋 Best Practice Policies Included**

+This repository includes curated best practice policies from [OpenIntuneBaseline](https://github.com/SkipToTheEndpoint/OpenIntuneBaseline), providing a comprehensive set of security-focused configurations for Windows, macOS, and mobile platforms.
+These policies offer a solid foundation for implementing secure endpoint management across your organization.

 ## 📁 Repository Structure

 ```